kevin-helliwell/zipcode_optimization/README.md

 The absolute worst case scenario would involve rendering 30 states' worth of listings.
 That's still 20 states' worth of listings that don't have to be rendered.

-And all of this is just based on the first digit of the zipcode.
+And all of this is just based on the first digit of the user's zipcode.
 That's it.

 ![image](https://user-images.githubusercontent.com/39539208/226200787-db5ec6bf-3b0e-40db-b1ec-0d030e8794e1.png)